tanguychenier/Terminal_3DEngine/README.md

 static orientation in correlation with the Vector + Color class.
 - Matrix  class OK: Used to print the 4 cartesian points in correlation with the Vertex + Vector + Color class.
-- Camera  Class OK: Used to print about a define point a Cube angle in correlation with Matrix + Vertex + Vector + Color class.
+- Camera  Class OK: Used to print about a define point with define angle in correlation with Matrix + Vertex + Vector + Color class.
+- Engine  Class In work: Used to print in 3D, the model with Vertex, Rasterize & Edge physical Value.
 - Triangle Class Coming: Used to print a Triangle in correlation with Matrix + Vertex + Vector + Color class.